 Clayton Volunteering – USA

-St. Hilda’s has worked in partnership with Winant Clayton Volunteering for over 20 years.
+St. Hilda’s East has worked in partnership with Winant Clayton Volunteering for over 20 years.
 A volunteer has been placed every summer with us for 10 weeks and this has proved to be a fruitful and enriching experience for both the volunteer and St. Hilda’s projects.
 Volunteers are supported with accommodation through WCV and volunteer at St. Hilda’s on a full-time basis during their placement supporting the Older People’s Project.